‘Mexico’s Hottest Weather Girl’ Yanet Garcia Heats Up Instagram In Skintight Minidress

 Yanet Garcia sent temperatures rising with her latest Instagram update on Tuesday.

 In the snap, the brunette beauty appeared to be on the set of Televisa San Ángel.
-She stood on a staircase with her back toward the camera.
-She wore a minidress that hugged every inch of her body.
+She stood on a staircase with her back toward the camera, and she wore a minidress that hugged every inch of her body.
 The dress featured a snakeskin pattern and straps crisscrossing the back.
-She stood with her left foot on a higher step than her right, a pose which emphasized her world-famous booty.
-To add some glam, she paired the look with a pair of thigh-high black boots.
+Yanet stood with her left foot on a higher step than her right, a pose which emphasized her world-famous booty.
+To add some glam, she paired the look with thigh-high black boots.
 Garcia turned and looked at something over her shoulder just out of the camera’s view with a somewhat surprised looked on her face.
 She wore a full face of makeup and she had her hair in a half-updo.
 The shot suggested that it was a hot day on the set.

 Garcia kept the message in her post short — a simple “Hi” was all she said, but the photo said much more.